|Recruiting Areas:||N.Y.: Section 2 (Albany) & Section 5 (Rochester/Genesee Valley) Maine, Mass., N.H. & Vt.|

 Murray has been a member of the American Football Coaches Association (AFCA) for more than 30 years and is a member of the National Football Foundation.
 He is the chairman of the East Region for the Division III All-America selection committee and is on the national board of coaches that votes for the AFCA Division III Top 25 poll.

-Murray played linebacker on the football team and earned a bachelor's degree at Springfield College, and he received his master's degree from Ithaca.
-He also has a certificate of advanced study in educational administration from Cortland.
+Murray played linebacker and earned a bachelor's degree at Springfield College.
+He received his master's degree from Ithaca and has a certificate of advanced study in educational administration from Cortland.

 Murray is a native of Scotia, N.Y., and is a graduate of Scotia-Glenville High School.
 He and his wife Karin have three daughters, Chelsea, Kailea and Megan.